Alexhuszagh/rust-lexical/README.md

 # lexical

 High-performance numeric conversion routines for use in a `no_std` environment.
 This does not depend on any standard library features, nor a system allocator.
+Comprehensive benchmarks can be found at [lexical-benchmarks](https://github.com/Alexhuszagh/lexical-benchmarks).

 **Similar Projects**